robhagemans/monobit/README.md

     me@bandit:~$ python3 banner.py '| monobit. |' --font=VGASYS.FON

-`banner.py` has anumer of rendering options - you can choose fonts, change the "ink" and "paper" characters, set a margin, scale text, and rotate by quarter turns.
+`banner.py` has a number of rendering options - you can choose fonts, change the "ink" and "paper" characters, set a margin, scale text, and rotate by quarter turns.
 Check `python3 banner.py -h` for usage.